Mass murder in the Old Testament

 Even the genealogy of Christ includes Rahab and Ruth, who were both foreigners (Matthew 1:1-16).
 Rahab was a Canaanite living in Jericho, a city the Israelites destroyed.
 She chose to trust God’s justice (Joshua 2).
 I cannot imagine what it would have been like for her, hiding in her house as the Israelites killed her people, knowing it was she who betrayed them.
 What faith she must have had in God's purposes!

 I’ll be honest.
 I am still working through this issue.
-I’m not fully satisfied, because I think there is more goodness, beauty and “hidden glory” in God’s actions here than I’m currently able to see.
+I’m not fully satisfied, because I think there is even more goodness, beauty and “hidden glory” in God’s actions here than I’m currently able to see.

 Finally, for those of us who are outside of Jewish ancestry, our heritage can be traced back to these sinful, corrupt, pagan nations who hated God and continually rejected him.
 And yet, the Lord welcomes us back to him through Christ’s sacrifice.
 He has continued the blessing he gave to Noah’s sons by providing forgiveness to people from any tribe or nation who believe in him (Acts 10:34-35).